Igalia/wpewebkit.org/_posts/2022-07-15-blog-wpe-graphics-architecture.md

 ## But what about the backends?

-In <a href="{{ '/blog/02-overview-of-wpe.html' | url }}">the previous post</a> there was a mention of backends that are used to integrate with the underlying platform.
+In <a href="/blog/02-overview-of-wpe.html">the previous post</a> there was a mention of backends that are used to integrate with the underlying platform.
 How is this relevant to the graphics architecture?

 Backends have several missions when it comes to communicate with the platform, but regarding graphics, they have two functions to achieve: